Course1

 $85.00

-• Author/Instructor: Kenneth M. Willner
+• Instructor(s): Kenneth M. Willner

 Employee Leave Law Employers are required to provide leave to employees and often reinstate them to the same job category when they return.
 The FMLA, ADA and other federal statues establish a variety of eligibility standards and circumstances in which employers must offer leave or incur liability for failure to do so.
 The complexity of these statutes exposes clients to substantial risk and liability if leave policy is not properly drafted and administered.
 This program will provide you with a practical guide to the sources of federal employee leave law, covered employees and qualifying circumstances, how leave can and should be incorporated into employer policies and handbooks to avoid liability. · Recent developments impacting employee leave · Who is covered by leave law and what circumstances are entitled to leave? · Duration of leave and what compensation/benefits must employers provide · Job category reinstatement after leave · Incorporating leave into employer policies and employee handbooks · Medical certificate, proof of eligibility, administration of leave policy Speaker: Kenneth M. Willner is a partner in the Washington, D.C. office of Paul Hastings, LLP, and chair of the office's employment law practice.
 He represents employers in all aspects of employment law and litigation including wrongful discharge, discrimination, sexual harassment, disability discrimination, class actions, and individual cases in federal and state courts and before the Equal Employment Opportunity Commission and Office of Federal Contract Compliance Programs.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.